msalehprofile/java-pairprogramming-games/README.md

-# Game Project: Poker and Rummy
+# Game Project: Poker and Rummy :hearts: :clubs: :diamonds: :spades:

 ## Overview
 Welcome to our Game Project!
 This project is a result of a collaborative pair-programming effort where Callum focused on developing the Poker game functionalities and Molly focused on developing the Rummy game functionalities.
 This repository contains the setup for a card game project, including classes for handling cards, suits, ranks, and user creation.